 This one in particular comes equipped with an accurate sensor with a maximum DPI of 16,000.
 It delivers the ultimate gaming performance.
 Along with the high level of responsiveness, the mouse also provides 16 programmable buttons at your disposal.

 Such buttons play a big role in gaming as they work as shortcuts for skills that involve pressing down multiple keys.
 Since they are customizable, you can program them to save certain commands.

 They can also save play profiles.
 This is one of the advantages of using a gaming mouse.
-It comes with on-board memory for data storage.
+It comes with onboard memory for data storage.
 The customizable part isn’t only the buttons, but also the lighting.
 As we know, a mouse gets more attractive when it emits a colorful light.

 For this product, the user is given the freedom to personalize the lighting from 16 million color combinations.
-Another selling point is metal spring tensioning system that creates the feeling of crisper clicks.
+Another selling point is the metal spring tensioning system that creates the feeling of crisper clicks.

 Razer Basilisk v2 Wired Gaming Mouse: 20K DPI Optical Sensor – Fastest Gaming Mouse Switch – Chroma RGB Lighting – 11 Programmable Buttons

 It’s easy to see how a Razer mouse hits the sweet spot for gaming.
-For a company widely touted as one of the best in the gaming industry, nearly all of its products has standout features that will give you that competitive edge over your competitors.
+For a company widely touted as one of the best in the gaming industry, nearly all of its products have standout features that will give you that competitive edge over your competitors.
 Now let’s look at the strengths of this device.

 The mouse comes with a focus+ 20K DPI optical sensor with adjustable DPI levels, which are essential for gaming.
 It also features optical switches.
 They’re claimed to be three times faster than mechanical switches.
 The use of mechanical switches is becoming more and more common for peripherals because it offers numerous advantages.